skyboystreetmasteromoruyi-max/kingifseave/README.md

       // --- STREAM END COMMAND CHECK ---
       if (messageText.toLowerCase() === '/end' && userId) {
-        finalMessage = `Thank you for watching the King of sea water Stream!
-Follow and subscribe for the next broadcast!`;
+        finalMessage = `Thank you for watching!
+Water loves you all!
+Remember to check out Kingofseavibe's songs.`;
         isSystemEnd = true;
       }
       // --------------------------------